S1mvolxD/PowerShell-Scripts/README.md

 </details>

 > [!IMPORTANT]
-> Important: After cleaning, the first launches of programs will be slower
+> Important: After cleaning, the first launches of programs will be slower.

 <details>